-Bullish Bears Community's Marsco Review introduces you to one of the oldest online brokerages also known as Marsco Investment Corporation.
-Marsco Investment Corporation is a deep discount brokerage founded in 1986 and located in New Jersey.
+Marsco Review: They are one of the oldest online brokerages known as Marsco Investment Corporation.
+This company is a deep discount brokerage founded in 1986 and located in New Jersey.
 They are good for several reasons.
 They have long been in the business and are SiPC-insured for 500k.

 The company caters to self-directed traders of stocks, ETFs, options, bonds, and mutual funds.
-And it enables investors to trade in a broad selection of securities without paying a lot in fees.
-Read below for a quick breakdown on their best features.
+It enables investors to trade in a broad selection of securities without paying fees.
+Please read below for a quick breakdown of their best features.

-Yes there are many different brokers available to you.
-But let’s get into this Marsco review and see if this is a possibility for your trading or investing style (read about the different types of stocks).
+Yes, there are many different brokers available to you.
+But let’s get into this Marsco review and see if this is possible for your trading or investing style.

-And you get customizable watch lists, screening capabilities, news and research, a symbol lookup search feature, and basic charting.
+You get customizable watch lists, screening capabilities, news and research, a symbol lookup search feature, and basic charting.
 The home page displays a summary of your accounts and customized market data.
-If you’re looking for more advanced charting, you have other options, such as stockcharts.com, tradingview, and trendspider.
+If you’re looking for more advanced charting, you have other options, such as stockcharts.com, Tradingview, and Trendspider.

-And the platform enables you to place trades and view your positions in real-time.
-Likewise, your cash and securities summaries and buying power are also available in real-time in a simple to read format.
+The platform lets you place trades and view your positions in real-time.
+Likewise, your cash and securities summaries and buying power are available in real time in a simple-to-read format.

 Moreover, the platform provides printable detailed reports on your realized and unrealized gains and losses.
 It generates estimates of your portfolio’s dividend and interest earnings.

-To place trades, simply use the drop-down menus and fill in the fields.
-The platform enables market, limit, stop and stop limit trades.
+Use the drop-down menus to place trades and fill in the fields.
+The platform enables market, limit, stop, and stop-limit trades.

-While the platform is sufficient for casual traders or beginners, the lack of advanced features may make it less suitable for active and experienced traders.
+While the platform is sufficient for casual or beginning traders, the lack of advanced features may make it less suitable for active and experienced traders.

-Direct market access is not available, and it does not offer hotkeys or advanced charting capabilities.
-However, the platform is intuitive and easy to use with good portfolio management features.
-For Direct access routing and hotkeys you need to use a broker that hooks into DAS Trader.
-Try our day trading room free for 14 days.
+Direct market access is unavailable and does not offer hotkeys or advanced charting capabilities.
+However, the platform is intuitive and easy to use, with good portfolio management features.
+Using a broker that hooks into DAS Trader for direct access routing and hotkeys.

-The accounts offered by brokers are important and you want to know what your current and future options are before you open abrokerage account.
-Our trading service looks at what this broker offers in this Marsco review below.
+The accounts offered by brokers are important, and you want to know your current and future options before you open a brokerage account.
+Our trading service looks at this broker’s offers in this Marsco review below.

 The minimum amount to open an account is $2,500 in either cash or securities. $2,000 is the minimum requirement in equity for margin accounts.
-If you’re looking for a no minimum account you might want to look at interactive brokers.
+You might want to look at interactive brokers if you’re looking for a no-minimum account.
 We have a whole course on IBKR.

-And day traders must maintain a minimum equity level of $25,000.
+Day traders must maintain a minimum equity level of $25,000.
 Fund your account via check, electronic funds transfer (ACH), or transfer your account from another financial institution or brokerage.
-If you need to transfer accounts from one broker to another, make sure you do it carefully or you could pay a big tax penalty.
+If you need to transfer accounts from one broker to another, do it carefully, or you could pay a big tax penalty.

-Marsco enables traders to open new accounts either online or by printing and mailing in applications.
+Marsco lets traders open new accounts online or by printing and mailing applications.
 Marsco provides forms, applications, and agreements that you can download, print, and fill out easily from home.

-To visit the Marsco Form Center, go here.
-Additionally, Marsco offers check writing service, interest on free credit balances over $1,000, and dividend payments.
+To visit the Marsco Form Center, go to their website.
+Marsco offers a check writing service, interest on free credit balances over $1,000, and dividend payments.
 Sweet!

-Again, the brokerage is a member of the SIPC (Securities Investor Protection Corporation) which protects account securities up to $500,000.
+Again, the brokerage is a member of the SIPC (Securities Investor Protection Corporation), which protects account securities up to $500,000.
 In addition, Marsco is a self-clearing member of the DTCC (Depository Trust and Clearing Corporation).
-Stuff like this provides some peice of mind.
+Stuff like this provides some peace of mind.

 Fees and commissions are important to customers.
 Our Marsco review delves deeper into what they offer.
-Marsco offers attractive commission rates and charges no inactivity fees (check out a list of the top trading apps).
+Marsco offers attractive commission rates and charges no inactivity fees.

 Bond trades require the assistance of a broker.
 Marsco provides multiple ways to reach their brokers and customer or technical support.
 Just call, fax, or use email or mail.
 Their support is very good and incredibly knowledgeable.

 The rate for corporate and municipal bonds is $5 per bond.
 For T-Bills, notes, and bonds, the rate is $35 per trade.
-And the rates for all fixed income securities depends on the net yield basis.
+The rates for all fixed-income securities depend on the net yield basis.
 Visit Marsco for more information on fees and commissions.

 What does this Marsco review tell us?
 The Marsco Investment Corporation brokerage’s strong point is its deeply discounted commissions.
 And their platform is free and easy to navigate, though lacking in bells and whistles.
 Again for high tech charting you’re best served by something like Trendspider.